Martelleur/Martelleur/README.md

 - 👋 Hi, I’m Joel Martelleur, I am a previous tennis coach from Sweden who is now trying my best to become a Software Developer

-- 👀 I’m interested in Web Development, DevOps, DevSecOps, CI/CD
+- 👀 I’m interested in Web development, Mobile app development, DevOps, and Continuous Delivery

-- 🌱 I’m currently seraching for work in Web development and Mobile app development.
+- 🌱 I’m currently seraching for a job in Web development and Mobile app development.

-- 💞️ I’m looking to collaborate on Web Development, Mobile app development, and try to help people with everyday problems.
+- 💞️ I’m looking to collaborate on Web development, Mobile app development, and try to help people with everyday problems.

 - 📫 How to reach me: joel.martelleur@gmail.com